 For more information on Optum and the products and services we offer, contact us at 1-877-751-9207 or email providersupport@optum.com.
-If you have questions or wish to be removed from this email, please contact your local Optum representative.
+If you have questions or wish to be removed from this email, please contact your local Optum Healthcare Advocate.
 Optum[®] is a registered trademark of Optum, Inc. in the U.S. and other jurisdictions.
 All other brand or product names are the property of their respective owners.
-This document is proprietary and confidential, altering, rebranding, public posting and/or digital downloading is not permitted without the express consent of Optum.
 Because we are continuously improving our products and services, Optum reserves the right to change specifications without prior notice.
-Optum is an equal opportunity employer © 2019 Optum, Inc. All rights reserved.
-WF538598 01/18
+Optum is an equal opportunity employer.